simov/grant/README.md

 ## Typical Flow

-1. Register OAuth application on your provider's web site
+1. Register OAuth application on your provider's web site.
-2. For `callback/redirect` url of your OAuth application **always** use this format `[protocol]://[host]/connect/[provider]/callback`
+2. For `redirect` URL of your OAuth application **always** use this format:
+  `[protocol]://[host]/connect/[provider]/callback`
-3. Create a `config.json` file containing
+3. Create a `config.json` file containing:

   ```js
   "server": {